-Her experience encompasses all aspects of litigation, including pretrial discovery, depositions, trial experience in both Ohio and federal courts, and appellate briefing and argument in Ohio Courts of Appeals, the Ohio Supreme Court and the Sixth Circuit Court of Appeals.
-She is also chair of the Antitrust and Trade Regulation Counseling and Litigation group.
+Maura's legal practice focuses on complex business litigation, antitrust litigation, and antitrust and trade regulation counseling.
+Her experience encompasses all aspects of litigation, including pretrial discovery, depositions, trial experience in both Ohio and federal courts, and appellate briefing and argument in Ohio Courts of Appeals, the Ohio Supreme Court, and the Sixth Circuit Court of Appeals.

 Maura’s recent litigation experience includes:

-- Representing U.S. and foreign subsidiaries of a multi-national corporation in a federal MDL class action alleging an international price-fixing cartel;
+- Representing as lead counsel U.S. and foreign subsidiaries of a multi-national corporation in a federal MDL class action alleging an international price-fixing cartel;

-- Successfully representing the U.S. subsidiary of a multi-national manufacturer in an international arbitration before the International Chamber of Commerce in Geneva, Switzerland, on contract claims valued over $50 million arising from the dissolution of a longstanding joint venture;
+- Successfully representing the U.S. subsidiary of a multi-national manufacturer in an international arbitration before the International Chamber of Commerce on contract claims valued over $50 million arising from the dissolution of a longstanding joint venture;

-- Representing a large medical insurer in litigation in connection with claims of multi-million dollar healthcare fraud by a provider;
+- Representing a health insurer in litigation in connection with contract claims and counterclaims of multi-million dollar healthcare fraud by a provider, and obtaining a favorable settlement with no financial liability on the part of the client;

 - Acting as lead counsel and successfully defending a financial services client in an action for accountant malpractice;